 The inaugural Guttman Poetry Abroad cohort was accepted to the T. S. Eliot International Summer School at the University of London’s Institute of English Studies.
 During Spring I, the two students worked closely with their faculty mentor, Dr. Ria Banerjee, to develop their knowledge of modernist poetry and identify research questions.
 In July 2019, they traveled to London, UK, to attend the Summer School.
 Back in New York City, the students shared their work and experiences at a campus-wide event.

-The James Baldwin Writers’ Colony (the Netherlands and Paris)
+Emerson College: The James Baldwin Writers’ Colony Summer Program

-This in-residence writers’ colony is based on Emerson’s Netherlands campus (a facility and operation under the direction of Dr. Tony Pinder, Emerson Provost).
-Kasteel Well, a national historic monument dating from the 14th century, is a double-moated castle surrounded by a park and provides an ideal setting for educational programs where comfort and quiet are the necessary ingredients for learning.
-In addition to room/board at Kasteel Well, the program includes excursions to Paris and Amsterdam, where you will engage with Black writers and other creatives currently living in Europe and have access to the world of contemporary black arts and culture in the region.
-Professor Kim McLarin and Professor Nuvoyo Tshuma (Department of Writing Literature & Publishing) are esteemed Emerson professors who co-teach the month-long program.
+This in-residence writers’ colony is based at Kasteel Well, Emerson’s European Academic Center in The Netherlands.
+Kasteel Well is a national historic monument dating from the 14th century.
+A double-moated castle surrounded by parks and gardens, it provides an ideal setting for educational programs where comfort and quiet are the necessary ingredients for learning.
+In addition to room/board at Kasteel Well, the program includes excursions to at least two other European cities where you will engage with a diverse array of writers and other creatives currently living in Europe as well as gain access to the world of contemporary Black arts and culture in the region.
+The program is taught by Emerson College faculty from the Department of Writing, Literature & Publishing.
+Students who would like to receive the credits for these classes will need to pay an additional per credit fee and will then be able to request an Emerson transcript upon completion of the program.

 Requirements